Industrial Valve Casting Foundry in Lancaster, PA

 Difference Between Valve Casting and Valve Forging

-Valve forging and valve casting are the two primary methods of creating metal valves.
-The main difference between casting and forging is in the way the metals are shaped.
-While valve forging involves shaping the metal into the desired form while the metal is still solid, valve casting involves pouring liquid metal into a mold of the valve.
+Valve forging and valve casting are the two primary casting methods of creating metal valves.
+The main difference between casting and forging processes is in the way the metals are shaped.
+While valve forging methods involve shaping the metal into the desired form while the metal is still solid, the valve casting process involves pouring liquid metal into a mold of the valve.

 Valve Casting Materials

 We use brass and bronze to cast valves.

 Choose J. Walter Miller as Your Valve Casting Manufacturer in Lancaster

-J. Walter Miller is Pennsylvania's number one source for valve casting and manufacturing.
+J. Walter Miller is Pennsylvania's number one source for valve casting and manufacturing services.
 Bringing traditional work ethic together with modern casting technology, we meet our customers' needs with precision and timeliness.
 We are also an ISO 9000 certified foundry in Lancaster, so you can trust our attention to detail.

-For over 130 years, our business has been providing companies like yours with valve casting solutions you can count on.
+For over 130 years, our business has been providing companies like yours with valve component and body casting solutions you can count on.
 Submit your contact information through our short online form, or give us a call at 717-392-7428.